Hotels in Bolivar Peninsula

 • How much is a cheap hotel in Bolivar Peninsula?

-Over the last 3 days, Bolivar Peninsula hotels have been found for as cheap as S$ 173/night in searches by HotelsCombined users.
+Over the last 3 days, Bolivar Peninsula hotels have been found for as cheap as S$ 170/night in searches by HotelsCombined users.
+For the weekend of 25 Jul to 27 Jul specifically, prices in Bolivar Peninsula are around S$ 258 per night or higher.

 • What are some other cities to stay in when visiting Texas?

-In addition to Bolivar Peninsula, travellers opt to visit Houston when visiting Texas.
-Dallas is also a popular choice to visit.
+In addition to Bolivar Peninsula, travellers opt to visit Dallas when visiting Texas.
+San Antonio is also a popular choice to visit.

 • How many hotels are there in Bolivar Peninsula?